-Tom Church has been named Head Men's Basketball Coach at Tiffin University.
+Tom Church enters his second season as Head Men's Basketball Coach at Tiffin University in 2019-20.

 Church most recently coached at Indiana University of Kokomo in the 2017-18 season.
 In his one season with the Cougars, he helped lead them to their first ever postseason appearance and a season-record 17 wins.